-The family of Andrew Oberle, the Texas graduate student who was mauled by two chimpanzees, is said to be "traumatized" after seeing their son and meeting with doctors at the South African hospital where Oberle remains in intensive care five days after the attack.
+July 3, 2012 -- The family of Andrew Oberle, the Texas graduate student who was mauled by two chimpanzees, is said to be "traumatized" after seeing their son and meeting with doctors at the South African hospital where Oberle is in intensive care five days after the attack.

-Oberle's parents, Mary Flint and Andrew Oberle Sr.,arrived in South Africa Monday and spent the day meeting with doctors to discuss their son's treatment, officials said.
-Oberle is now in stable condition but remains sedated and in the intensive care unit.
+Oberle's parents, Mary Flint of St. Louis, Mo., and Andrew Oberle Sr., of Florida, arrived in South Africa Monday and spent the day meeting with doctors to discuss their son's treatment, officials said.
+Oberle is in stable condition but remains sedated and in the intensive care unit.

-"His parents are well, they're quite traumatized," Robyn Baard, a spokesperson for the Mediclinic hospital in Nelspruit said at a press conference today.
+"His parents are, well, they're quite traumatized," Robyn Baard, a spokeswoman for the Mediclinic hospital in Nelspruit said at a news conference today.
 "They have requested privacy."

-Oberle, a 26-year-old graduate student, has undergone two surgeries already, including one six-hour procedure to clean out the wounds he sustained last Thursday when he was attacked by two chimpanzees after stepping into a restricted area while leading a tour at the Jane Goodall Institute Chimpanzee Eden near Johannesburg.
+Oberle, 26, has undergone two surgeries, including one six-hour procedure to clean out the wounds he sustained Thursday when he was attacked by two chimpanzees after stepping into a restricted area while leading a tour at the Jane Goodall Institute Chimpanzee Eden near Johannesburg.

 The University of Texas at San Antonio anthropology major was pulled under the restricted zone's fence by the chimps and then dragged nearly 100 feet into the public area where the two males continued to maul him.